 So I respond by saying that I will credit their claims if they can show evidence of the following: that in leading their lives today they have stood up for the rights of unpopular victims of injustice whose very humanity is denied, and where they have done so knowing: (1) that it would make them unpopular with their peers, (2) that they would be loathed and ridiculed by powerful, influential individuals and institutions in our society; (3) that they would be abandoned by many of their friends, (4) that they would be called nasty names, and (5) that they would risk being denied valuable professional opportunities as a result of their moral witness.
 In short, my challenge is to show where they have at risk to themselves and their futures stood up for a cause that is unpopular in elite sectors of our culture today.

 This is certainly true and a good cautionary tale for those of us who would imagine ourselves as more moral than people living at any one time.
 Another good example would be Nazi Germany.
-As much as we like to tell ourselves that, had we been alive and adults when Hitler came to power, we would have spoken out.
+We like to tell ourselves that, had we been adults living in Germany when Hitler came to power in the early 1933, we would have spoken out.
 We would have resisted.
 Maybe, but far more likely the vast majority of us who were not direct targets of Nazi persecution (such as Jews and Communists) would have gone along.
-After all, after Hitler had been in power only a few months, by speaking out against the regime you would have risked ending up a political prisoner in a concentration camp like Dachau at the worst; at best you would likely have been ostracized and likely risked losing your job and other privileges.
-Hitler was actually quite popular early in his regime, going against Nazi policies had real costs associated with it, even right after he became Chancellor.
+After all, by the time Hitler had been in power only a few months, speaking out against the regime could result in your becoming a political prisoner in a concentration camp like Dachau.
+At best you would probably have been ostracized socially and possibly risked losing your job and other societal privileges.
+Considering that Hitler was actually quite popular early in his regime, going against Nazi policies had real costs associated with it, even right after he became Chancellor.
 Worse, the cost of opposing the Nazi regime only became more steep as its time in power progressed.
 Indeed, just before the end of the war, speaking out against the regime could easily result in summary execution by local Nazi authorities, as Nazis, taking their cue from Hitler, instituted a “burn it all down” policy and treated any dissent or recognition that the war was lost as “defeatism” and treason.

 But back to slavery and abolitionists.
 You can see where this is going, right?
 I know my longtime regular readers can.
 AIER and Rudin want to portray themselves in general and, in particular, the scientists behind their Great Barrington Declaration, to be the abolitionists, suffering the slings and arrows of rejection and persecution from the pro-slavery public health establishment: